POSTHOC App for Cancer Survivors

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on using an app to manage your health after cancer treatment, so it's best to discuss your medications with the trial team or your doctor.

-What safety data exists for the POSTHOC app for cancer survivors?
+What prior data suggests that the POSTHOC app is safe for cancer survivors?

-Is the POSTHOC app safe for cancer survivors?
+What evidence suggests that the POSTHOC app is effective for cancer survivors?

 Amber Kleckner, PhD